*Your ConquerHSC Notes are consistently being revised throughout the 2019 HSC Year to ensure quality

 - NOTE: Drawing lewis structures is important to understanding and predicting molecular shapes which we have touched on when exploring the VESPR theory in the HSC Preliminary Course.

-- NOTE: Since we are dealing with molecules with more than one central atom (two or more atoms bonded to it) such as ethane, sometimes there may not be no single shape that can be used to describe the shape of the full molecule if the central atoms have differing amount of atoms attached to them.
+- NOTE: Since we are dealing with molecules with more than one central atom (two or more atoms bonded to it) such as ethane, most of the time there may not be no single shape that can be used to describe the shape of the full molecule if the central atoms have differing amount of atoms attached to them.
 In our case, we only have two central carbon atoms in ethane and both carbon atoms have the same amount (4) of atoms attached to it so they have the same shape.
 So, ethane can be described using one shape, it has a tetrahedral shape around its central carbon atoms.
 It is important to refer to the shape of the central atoms as we have multiple central atoms for ethane (two carbon central atoms).

 - NOTE: If you decide to take a first year chemistry course at university, you will realise that there is a difference between geometry and shape when describing molecules where geometry takes into account of lone electron pairs which we won’t and don’t have here.

 Ethylene is an example of a molecule that consists of a double carbon-carbon (C=C) bond, C2H4.